laninsky/genetic_diversity_diffs/README.md

 This R script carries out a permutation procedure, reasmpling from the combined haplotype frequencies over all your populations, in order to test whether the observed differences in haplotype/nucleotide diversity between specific populations are greater than expected by chance.

 #Things to note#
-1) This program "eats" arlequin files, that have a haplotype block at the top of the file.
+1) This program "eats" arlequin files that have a haplotype block at the top of the file.
 Check out the example data if you are unsure on this format.

 2) You need to make sure the library stringr is loaded in to your R environment